 When learning to drive, you should seek qualified instruction, either with a public or private high school or a state licensed professional driving school.

 The DMV licenses professional schools and instructors in California that meet rigid qualifying standards.
 Schools must carry liability insurance, hold a bond, and maintain complete records for the DMV inspection.
-Vehicles are subject to annual inspection.
+Vehicles are subject to an annual inspection.
 Instructors must pass a written examination every three years or show proof of continuing education in the traffic safety field.
 If you use the services of a professional driving school, ask to see the instructor’s identification card.
 Go online at www.dmv.ca.gov or refer to the Selecting a Driving School (FFDL 33) Fast Facts brochure for additional information.

-Mature Driver Program
+Mature Driver Programs In California

 The Mature Driver Program is an eight-hour course for drivers 55 and older.
-This course covers a variety of topics of special interest to the mature driver and is available from the DMV approved course providers.
+This course covers a variety of topics of special interest to the mature driver and is available from the DMV-approved course providers.